mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

             enabled: false

             # Maximum number of pipelines to analyze per project
-            # to search for refs on init (optional, default: 100)
+            # to search for refs on init (optional, default: 100, min: 1, max: 100)
             depth: 100

           merge_requests: